-The ability of the UCB Group to build internal facilities to guarantee future supply of their products may also be impacted by measures taken by governments to manage the current COVID outbreak, in particular with regard to measures impacting free movement of persons and quarantine requirements.
+The ability of the UCB Group to build internal facilities to guarantee future supply of their products may also be impacted by the above-described supply chain challenges, in particular with regard to construction material or key equipment supplies.

 8 The UCB Group is dependent on research and development partners and commercial partners.